 I would have escaped this rock a long time ago, but circumstances have prevented me from doing so, year after agonizing year.
 But… I think a door is finally starting to open.
 I have assets and opportunities now that I didn’t have before, and I’ve been making the routine effort to apply for jobs in all the places and states I’d like to move to.
 Whereas before finances were a major issue, now it’s just a question of securing a new job out of state, which unfortunately has gotten more difficult considering the economic climate we live in, but I’m hopeful.
 I see major changes in the year ahead, and hope it will soon bring the day when I am finally released from the prison that is this hateful island.

 UPDATE: I HAVE BEEN “PAROLED!”
-After years of plague and darkness, I will be leaving Long Island once and for this summer!
+After years of plague and darkness, I have finally left Long Island once and for all!
 YIPEEEEEEEEEEEE!!!!!!!!!!!!!!!!!!!!!
-Please feel free to read my blog for updates as I make the long overdue transition to a NEW life and a NEW home beyond “Wrong” Island! 🎉🎉🎉
+Please feel free to continue reading my blog for updates as I make the long overdue transition to a NEW life and a NEW home beyond “Wrong” Island! 🎉🎉🎉